 These consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and includes the accounts of the Company and all other entities in which the Company has a controlling financial interest: OPAL Renewable Power LLC (formerly Fortistar Methane 3 LLC ("FM3") and Fortistar Methane 4 LLC), Beacon RNG LLC ("Beacon") Sunoma Holdings, LLC ("Sunoma"), New River LLC ("New River"), Reynolds RNG LLC ("Reynolds"), Central Valley LLC ("Central Valley"), Prince William RNG LLC ("Prince William"), Cottonwood RNG LLC, Polk County RNG LLC ("Polk County"), OPAL Contracting LLC (formerly Fortistar Contracting LLC), OPAL RNG LLC (formerly Fortistar RNG LLC), and OPAL Fuel station services LLC ("Fuel Station Services").
 The Company's unaudited consolidated financial statements include the assets and liabilities of these subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.
-The non-controlling interest attributable to the Company's variable interest entities ("VIE") are presented as a separate component from the Stockholders' deficit in the consolidated balance sheets and as a non-redeemable non-controlling interests in the consolidated statements of changes in redeemable non-controlling interests, redeemable preferred non-controlling interests and Stockholders' (deficit) equity.
+The non-controlling interest attributable to the Company's variable interest entities ("VIE") are presented as a separate component from the Stockholders' deficit in the consolidated balance sheets and as a non-redeemable non-controlling interests, redeemable preferred non-controlling interests and Stockholders' (deficit) equity.